 Police Assault / Battery

 Police assault and battery in New York is a serious problem.
+Although law enforcement officers have broad latitude to carry out their duties, they must avoid putting someone else at risk of unreasonable harm.
 If you are a victim of excessive force in the form of assault and battery, you may be entitled to sue the police and the city for compensation for your injuries.
 At Phillips & Associates, our civil rights lawyers pursue justice for New York City victims of police misconduct, including assault and battery.Police Assault and Battery

 In assault cases, a defendant police officer may argue that the amount of force used was necessary or may claim that you initiated a violent confrontation.
 However, police officers can use only as much force as a reasonable police officer would use under the same circumstances.